-Lots of the tools we looked at will help you build employee handbooks, but Trainual and Lessonly clearly stand apart in terms of what they can do in terms of delivering important information to new hires.
+Lots of the tools we looked at will help you build employee handbooks, but Trainual and Lessonly by Seismic clearly stand apart in terms of what they can do in terms of delivering important information to new hires.

 A different Trainual user told us about her experience scaling to eight poké restaurants.
 She’s hiring a lot and planning to grow further.

 “We’ve taken our employee handbook and made it into a Trainual course for onboarding,” she said.
 To her, conveying the basics of workplace safety and hygiene had to happen alongside an introduction to their culture.
 Because she was creating her own courses in Trainual instead of sending people a 100-page PDF handbook, she found it much easier to get new people on board.
 It’s “very upfront,” she said, but “you can make it pretty fun.”

 Lessonly, too, can help you put your own spin on courses to introduce new hires to your culture–more on that in the next section.